Casino Nova Scotia: Structural engineering

 Engineered by BMR of Halifax, the casino has been described as one of the most complicated in the company's history.
-The size of the site meant that part of the building was built over water 70 feet deep (at its deepest point).
+The size of the site meant that part of the building was built over water 21 m deep (at its deepest point).
 Most of the land that the casino occupies had been created years earlier when that part of Halifax Harbour was infilled with loose rock and excavation material from other construction sites — reclaimed land was too soft to serve as a stable building foundation.
 BMR overcame the problem by engineering a design which incorporated driving caissons through the fill material and into the bedrock below.
 Then, using a specially designed doughnut-shaped pile cap as a support system, the engineers worked with the form work contractor to hang the casino's floor structure on the supporting caissons like a huge wharf.